-The persist plugin allows data to be persisted in a key-value store, which is backed by a struct type.
-The struct implements serde::Serialize for serialization (prepare data for saving or transmission) and serde::Deserialize for deserialization (load data to memory, either from storage or fetched via the network).
-The persist plugin is useful for saving and retrieving data when it is not desired to hard code that data into the app.
+The persist plugin allows anything that implements serde::Serialize and serde::Deserialize to be persisted in a key-value store on the filesystem, and persist between deployments.
+This is useful for saving and retrieving data when it is not desired to hard code that data into the app.
 An example is saved settings for a Discord bot that need to remain the same between updates.
 State data, used in web frameworks such as Axum and Rocket, is also a good candidate for use of the persist plugin.

 Usage

 To use the persist plugin, add shuttle-persist to the dependencies of your service with cargo add shuttle-persist.
 Then, annotate your shuttle_runtime::main function by adding the shuttle-persist::Persist attribute as a parameter.
 This will give a PersistInstance.
-There are six methods available to PersistInstance, providing tools to manage the data stored within.
-The methods are:
+The methods available are:

 Example